 The change management plan describes how changes will be managed and controlled.
 This plan should define how should each change be evaluated with its impacts and which alternative solutions can be found to implement the change.
 Those must be all described in this management plan.

 If a change is approved by the change control board, then it is implemented after project plans have been revised appropriately.
 While evaluating changes, their negative effects should stay limited.
 So the project manager and the project team should create the change management plan accordingly.

 Generally, changes impact a project negatively.
 They might either cause the budget to exceed planned values or extension in the project duration etc. While evaluating a change, alternative solutions that can be implemented should be analyzed.
 The optimum solution that will affect the project at the minimum should be taken into account.

 If you are eager to get a PMP Certification, the PMI certification training will give you more knowledge about change management plan.
-Now, let’s review briefly what does change management plan include:
+Now, let’s review briefly what does it include:

 What is the Change Control System?

-A change is first initiated through this tool with the information of why the change is required, the scope of change etc. History of change, who approved and who is the next level approver etc. can be seen with the help of these tools.
-Forms, processes, procedures and software tools that will help in managing changes in a company is all belong to the change control system.
+A change is first initiated through this tool with the information on why the change is required, the scope of change, etc. History of change, who approved and who is the next level approver, etc. can be seen with the help of these tools.
+Forms, processes, procedures, and software tools that will help in managing changes in a company are all belong to the change control system.

 Change management plan and change control are crucial to meet the desired outcomes from a project.
 Any Project Manager must know about them to achieve successful results.
 As a project manager, you can learn more about the change management plan in a project management professional course.